-2.1.22 Substructures
+2.1.23 Substructures

-Construct Interior Bents using cast-in-place reinforced concrete bent caps and columns supported on cast-in-place reinforced concrete drilled shafts or pile footings.
+Construct Interior Bents at roadway and/or railroad grade separation bridges and the Saluda River bridges using cast-in-place reinforced concrete bent caps and columns supported on cast-in-place reinforced concrete drilled shafts or pile footings.
 Deep foundations are required to extend below any compacted fill.